Is every student guaranteed on campus accommodation in their first year?

 Are there tuition fees for the placement year?

-At Aston, the tuition fees are half the normal tuition fee.
+Tuition fees are half the normal tuition fee.
 This may vary in other institutions.

 Do students often receive job offers from their placement company?